Sleep Disorders

 About Sleep Disorders

-Yet many women do not receive the proper amount.
-Those with sleep disorders experience the persistent problem of going without the recommended amount of uninterrupted sleep, leading to a weakened immune system, increased anxiety, and a worsening of pre-existing medical conditions.
+On average, a healthy adult needs approximately seven to eight hours of undisturbed sleep per night.
+Yet, many women do not receive the proper amount.
+Those with sleep disorders experience the persistent problem of going without the recommended amount of uninterrupted sleep, leading to a weakened immune system, increased anxiety, and the worsening of pre-existing medical conditions.

-Symptoms of Sleep Disorders
+Symptoms of sleep disorders

-Sleep disorders can encompass a variety of symptoms and conditions; however, there are certain warning signs that are fairly common.
+Sleep disorders can encompass a variety of symptoms and conditions.
+However, there are certain warning signs that are fairly common.
 If experiencing any of the following, the existence of one or more sleep disorders is likely.

-Types of Sleep Disorders
+Sleep Disorders 1

-The numbers
+The Numbers

 Approximately 16% of postmenopausal women report having trouble falling asleep, and 41% report waking up frequently during the night.